void

 Background

-Vilímek was a Czech publishing house founded in 1858 by Josef Richard Vilímek (1835-1911).
-His identically named son (1860-1938) took over in 1886 and they became on of the three largest publishers in the Bohemia and later in Czechoslovakia.
+Vilímek was a Czech publishing house founded in 1858 by Josef Richard Vilímek (1835–1911).
+His identically named son (1860–1938) took over in 1886, and they became one of the three largest publishers in Bohemia and later in Czechoslovakia.

 Quote(s) from the novel